Workplace Wellbeing and Green Space

 - The most common way in which staff spent time in green space at work was taking a walk at the site during a break.
 This points to strong potential for encouarging informal walking, either alone or with others, an initiative that had already proved successful at one of the sites in the study.

 - While relatively few staff at each site had engaged in organised recreational activities at work, such as Qigong or gardening, those who had had slightly higher wellbeing scores than those who had not.
+At each site a sizable minority of staff (14-24%) expressed an interest in outdoor activities, with enthusiasm at all three sites for outdoor mindfulness.

 - Staff who had face-to-face contact with patients spent less time in green space than those who did not.
 However, contact with patients was also found to predict wellbeing.
 This sugests that staff spending time with patients in green space enjoy a dual wellbeing benefit.